steventasfsu/stm32-traffic-light/README.md

-**SFSU ENGR 478 Final Project: Traffic Light**
+# **SFSU ENGR 478 — Final Project**

-**Group: C-Note**
+## **Traffic Light System — Group C-Note**

+### **Team Members**
-Bryan Thorne
+- Bryan Thorne
-Steven Ta
+- Steven Ta
-Kevin Thai
+- Kevin Thai

-Supervised by Dr. Xiaorong Zhang, Prof. George Anwar
+### **Acknowledgements**
+Project completed with guidance from:
+- **Dr. Xiaorong Zhang**
+- **Prof. George Anwar**

+---

-# stm32-traffic-light
+# **stm32-traffic-light**
 Embedded traffic light controller built on an STM32 Nucleo-L476RG board.
 Includes dual traffic signals, pedestrian walk lights, IR sensors, and button inputs.
 Implements a finite-state machine, SysTick timing, and real-world intersection behavior.

+---

-**Introduction**
+## **Introduction**

-The goal of our project was to create a traffic light using the STM32L476RG board.
+The goal of this project was to create a traffic light system using the STM32L476RG board.
 We made two different traffic lights that were used to simulate an intersection of two one-way roads.
-We also wanted to make it more realistic by adding in a pedestrian walk light.
-We used an IR break beam sensor to detect the presence of the car, and we used a push button for the pedestrians.
-For the code, we integrated the use of interrupts for the sensors and buttons, then we used the systick timer for any delay that we needed.
-Our motivation came from seeing these types of intersections in SF and wondering how we could use the STM32 board to make it.

-**Components: **
+To make the system more realistic, we added a pedestrian walk light.
+We used IR break beam sensors to detect vehicles and push buttons to simulate pedestrians.

+The software integrates interrupts for sensor and button input, and uses the SysTick timer to handle state timing.
+Our motivation came from seeing intersections throughout San Francisco and wanting to understand how embedded systems can replicate real traffic behavior.

+---

+## **Components**
-•	2 IR break beam sensors
+- 2 IR break beam sensors
-•	2 Push buttons
+- 2 Push buttons
-•	Wiring
+- Wiring
-•	8 LEDs
+- 8 LEDs
-    o	2 Red
+  - 2 Red
-    o	2 Green
+  - 2 Green
-    o	2 Yellow
+  - 2 Yellow
-    o	2 Clear
+  - 2 Clear
-•	2 10kΩ resistors (for the button)
+- 2 × 10 kΩ resistors (for buttons)
-•	8 330Ω resistors (for the LEDs)
+- 8 × 330 Ω resistors (for LEDs)